-Obje Objectives To ei To ensure that subdivision is appropriate for the intended use of the lots.
-Acce ptable Solutions Performance Criteria A1 Subdivision must be: P1 The subdivision must: a) required for public use by the Crown, an agency, or a corporation all the shares of which are held by Councils or a Council; a) be a combined application for subdivision and subsequent development and use of the land; and b) or for the consolidation of a lot with another lot with no additional titles b) facilitate the provision or augmentation of public services, utilities or recreational use; and c) created; or to align existing titles with zone boundaries and no additional lots are created. c) respond to the local area objectives and desired future character for the zone, if any.
+10 6 To ensure that subdivision is appropriate for the intended use of the lots.
+Acceptable Solutions Perf Performance Criteria A1 Subdivision must be: P1 The subdivision must: a) required for public use by the Crown, an agency, or a corporation all the shares of which are held by Councils or a Council; a) be a combined application for subdivision and subsequent development and use of the land; and b) or for the consolidation of a lot with another lot with no additional titles b) facilitate the provision or augmentation of public services, utilities or recreational use; and c) created; or to align existing titles with zone boundaries and no additional lots are created. c) respond to the local area objectives and desired future character for the zone, if any.
 A2 If for utilities or emergency services.
-P2 All new lots must provide appropriate pedestrian links to the surrounding locality.
-A3 The lot must have a minimum frontage of 4.0m. Р3 No performance criteria.
-A4 Each lot must be connected to a: P4 Any lots created for building purposes a) reticulated water supply; and are of sufficient size to allow for on-site disposal of any waste and storm water. b) reticulated sewerage system; and c) reticulated stormwater system.
+P2 All new lots must provide appropriate pedestrian links to the surrounding locality. А3 The lot must have a minimum frontage of 4.0m. Р3 No performance criteria.
+A4 Each lot must be connected to a: P4 Any lots created for building purposes a) reticulated water supply; and are of sufficient size to allow for on-site disposal of any waste and storm water. b) reticulated sewerage system; and disposar of any waste and storm water. c) reticulated stormwater system.